BASIS OF PRESENTATION, CONSOLIDATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Current Expected Credit Losses (“CECL”)

-Customers are primarily international, independent and major integrated exploration, development and production companies, third party helicopter operators and government agencies.
+The Company’s customers are primarily international, independent and major integrated exploration, development and production companies, third party helicopter operators and government agencies.
 The Company designates trade receivables as a single pool of assets based on their short-term nature, similar customer base and risk characteristics.
 Customers are typically granted credit on a short-term basis, and related credit risks are considered minimal.
 The Company conducts periodic quantitative and qualitative analysis on historic customer payment trends, customer credit ratings and foreseeable economic conditions.
 Historically, losses on trade receivables have been immaterial and uncorrelated to each other.
-Based on these circumstances, the Company decides if additional reserve amounts are needed against the trade receivables asset pool on a case by case basis.
+Based on these analyses, the Company decides if additional reserve amounts are needed against the trade receivables asset pool on a case by case basis.
 Trade receivables are deemed uncollectible and removed from accounts receivable and the allowance for doubtful accounts when collection efforts have been exhausted.
-As of June 30, 2020 (Successor), the Company did not reserve any additional amounts for CECL.
+As of September 30, 2020 (Successor), the Company did not reserve any additional amounts for CECL.

 Guarantors of Securities